markjose/cosella-microservice-framework/README.md

 1. Open Visual Studio (not required, you can use VS Code or whichever IDE you normally use for .NET development)
 2. Create a new 'Console App (Net Framework)' project.
-3. Include the 'Cosella.Framework.Core' package from the NuGet package manager
+3. Include the [Cosella.Framework.Core](https://www.nuget.org/packages/Cosella.Framework.Core/) package from the NuGet package manager
-4. Include the 'Microsoft.Owin.Host.HttpListener' package from the NuGet package manager (this is not pulled in automagically)
+4. Include the [Microsoft.Owin.Host.HttpListener](https://www.nuget.org/packages/Microsoft.Owin.Host.HttpListener/) package from the NuGet package manager (this is not pulled in automagically)
 5. In your ```Main()``` method, create your microservice like this:
 ```